-In our documentation and examples, we use basic-auth, but more information about apiAuth are available here.
+In our documentation and examples, we use basic-auth, but more information about apiAuth is available here.

-The commands referenced below allow you to test the validity of the used credentials and test the communication to your cyberwatch API.
-If it works it returns an user id.
+The commands referenced below allow you to test the validity of the used credentials and test the communication to your Cyberwatch API.
+If it works, it returns a user id.

-N.B This query only requires an API keys with read-only rights.
-It may therefore be necessary to check the access level of the keys used depending on future requests.
+This query only requires an API keys with read-only rights.
+It may therefore be necessary to check the access level of the keys used, depending on future requests.

-The different access points of the API can be consulted from a Swagger documentation accessible from your application, by clicking on the
+The different endpoints of the API can be consulted from a Swagger documentation accessible from your application, by clicking on the

-From Swagger, each section describes the route used as well as the list of available parameters and an example of the data structure returned by the query.
-It is also possible to generate this list in OpenAPI format from here, in order to import it into other tools like Postman.
+From Swagger, each section describes the route used, as well as the list of available parameters and an example of the data structure returned by the query.
+It is also possible to generate this list in OpenAPI format from here, to import it into other tools like Postman.